History of the Airtourer

 The Airtourer, a small two seat training, touring and semi-aerobatic aircraft, was the winning design in a competition organised by the Royal Aero Club in the early 1950’s.
 A wooden prototype, the Millicer Airtourer was constructed by a small group of enthusiasts in the Melbourne suburb of Williamstown during the late 1950’s and first test flown in April 1959.
 The prototype was demonstrated to aero clubs and flying schools where significant interest was shown as a Tiger-Moth/Chipmunk replacement.
 Interest was shown in the design by Mervyn Victor Richardson, Chairman of Victa Ltd who at the time had some aviation manufacturing interests.
 The first all metal Victa Airtourer 100 (VH-MVA) was flown on the 12th December 1961.
 This aircraft was later re-engined and was the first Airtourer 115 around 1963.
-As for FMM (below), it is owned by the Museum of Victoria in Melbourne and is presently on loan to the museum at Nowra NSW
+As for FMM (below), it is owned by the Museum of Victoria in Melbourne who plan to display it in a future exhibition.

 During the period 1961 to 1966, Victa Ltd., undertook production of the all metal Airtourer, building both 100 and 115 hp models.
 Production by Victa took place until 1966 when the production closed down (another story!).
 The manufacturing rights were sold to Aero Engine Services Ltd (AESL) in New Zealand where further production of 115 and 150 hp models took place until 1971.